wondrousWebWorks/burgersaurus-rex/testing.md

 As the images in the Burgersaurus Rex app aren't linked to products or any other apps which can expand the site, users don't have the ability to **add** images.
 Instead, they're only allowed to update the images already present within the Image app.
 A user needs to be logged in as a super user to Update images.
 Should they try to access the related URLs by typing them directly in the browser, they're informed of the need to be logged in with the proper credentials and redirected to the **Home** page.

+## Behaviour of Shared Site Components

+### Navbar (Navigation Bar)

+- Click on navigation links to confirm correct redirection to the appropriate pages :heavy_check_mark:
+- Verify correct colour transition of navigation links on hover :heavy_check_mark:
+- Verify that the so-called **'burger'** menu icon displays on smaller screens :heavy_check_mark:
+- Verify that on clicking of the **'burger** icon triggers visibility of the vertical navigation menu for smaller screens :heavy_check_mark:
+- Verify that using the search input redirects the user to the **Menu** app which displays the relevant results or a message stating that no results were found :heavy_check_mark:
+- Confirm that the navbar's height and background colour changes when scrolling past a specified height on screen :heavy_check_mark:
+- Confirm that the navbar stays fixed at the top of the screen and is displayed on top of all other site content :heavy_check_mark:

 ## Behaviour of Site Components

 ### Navbar